metosin/compojure-api/README.md

 Stuert Sierra's [Component](https://github.com/stuartsierra/component) is a great library for managing the stateful resources of your app.
 There are [several strategies](http://www.infoq.com/presentations/Clojure-Large-scale-patterns-techniques) to use it.
-Here are some samples.
+Here are some samples how to use Component with Compojure-api:

 ### Component as a function argument (to create the handler)